torrust/torrust-index-gui/docs/index.md

 });
 ```

 The database file path (`db_file_path`) is needed because some tests need to access the database directly.
 For example, the test that grants the admin role to a user.
-There is no way to create administrator users using the frontend.
+There is no way to create administrator users using the Index GUI.
 So, we need to do it directly in the database.

 You can run the E2E test environments in two different ways:

 - Using docker compose.
-- Running the tracker, backend and the frontend locally (development environment).
+- Running the Tracker, Index and the Index GUI locally (development environment).

 If you want to use the docker-compose environment you need to run the following command: